-The Investor Relations Department, supervised by Corticeira Amorim's Investor Relations Officer, has the following responsibilities:
+The Investor Relations Officer, has the following responsibilities:

-- Regular publication of the Company's operation performance evaluation reviews and financial results, including co-ordination and preparation of their twice-yearly public presentation delivered at the Company's registered office (either in person or via conference call); - Disclosure of privileged information; - Disclosure of information on qualifying interests; - Receipt and centralisation of all questions and queries raised by investors and answers to such questions;

-Participation in conferences, roadshows and meetings with investors and analysts.
+- Regular publication of the Company's operation performance evaluation reviews and financial results, including co-ordination and preparation of their twice-yearly public presentation delivered at the Company's registered office (either in person or via conference call); - Disclosure of privileged information; - Disclosure of information on qualifying interests; - Receipt and centralisation of all questions and queries raised by investors and answers to such questions; - Participation in conferences, roadshows and meetings with investors and analysts.

-The following measures carried out in 2017 in the context of contact with investors are especially noteworthy:
+The following measures carried out in 2018 in the context of contact with investors are especially noteworthy:

-- Presentation of annual and biannual business activity and results via audio-conferencing, thereby promoting interaction in the disclosure of that information; - One-on-one meetings, both in Portugal and abroad; - Participation in international roadshows; - Meetings held on the Company's premises with investors and teams of analysts, to whom the major industrial facilities were presented.
+- Presentation of annual and biannual business activity and results via audio-conferencing, thereby promoting interaction in the disclosure of that information; - One-on-one meetings with investors and financial analysts; - Participation in road shows, both in Portugal and abroad; - Meetings held on the Company's premises with investors and analysts, to whom the major industrial facilities were presented. - Participation in Conferences, both in Portugal and in the main European financial centres.